microsoft/adcs-proxy-exit-module/src/PKI/README.md

 ## Registration
 Follow the sub-sections in order.

+### Event Message DLL registration (Each build)
+TODO: This is clunky and needs a real setup.
+1. Merge ExitModuleEventLog.reg and open regedit and fixup the path to PMIExitModuleMessages.dll
+2. If you have EventViewer open, restart it.

 ### COM Object Registration (Each build)
 1. Each time you deploy, create a new folder for the build you are trying to register.
 2. net stop CertSvc